-(1) Sport Class if the combination of those Sport Classes would allow the Athlete to compete:

-- 16.4.1 in two (2) different Sport Classes for track Events; and/or - 16.4.2 in two (2) different Sport Classes for field Events.
+- Any such Athlete may only be allocated a single sport class for each of F (field Events) and T (track Events).
+Any such Athlete must not be allocated more than one (1) Sport Class if the combination of those Sport Classes would allow the Athlete to compete: - 16.4.1 in two (2) different Sport Classes for track Events; and/or - in two (2) different Sport Classes for field Events.